-So you have tried a low Fodmaps diet, reducing sugar and processed foods.
+So you have tried a low Fodmaps diet for IBS, reducing sugar and processed foods.
 You’ve been tested for SIBO and Candida, and sorted those out.
-And you are STILL suffering and wondering what else might be the cause?
+And you are STILL suffering with IBS and wondering what else might be the cause?

 This is where I got stuck.
 And where any of you who are still “managing symptoms” are probably stuck too.